 SUPPORTING IMMIGRANTS IN SCHOOLS

 Aaron Davis Hall @ The City College of New York | 129 Convent Ave at W 135th St

 The event is free and open to the public.

 This four part video series provides up-to-date information on policies and practices to support educators in creating safe and welcoming environments for immigrants.

-New York City director of school support
+New York City Department of Education City School

 We are excited to celebrate these powerful Make the Road New York women who received awards for their leadership in our community!